 Yes.
-Choosing the EPO as ISA dispenses with the need to carry out a European search upon entry into the European phase, which can save you up to 12 months in the this phase.
+Choosing the EPO as ISA dispenses with the need to carry out a European search upon entry into the European phase, which can save you up to 12 months in this phase.
 You can save even more time if you request early processing under Article 23(2) or Article 40(2) PCT and enter the European phase before the end of the maximum available period of 31 months from the priority date.
 You can also opt to waive your right to a communication under Rules 161 and 162 EPC and so reduce the duration of the proceedings in the European phase by a further six months.

 Lastly, under the PCT Patent Prosecution Highway scheme (PPH), if your claims have been determined to be patentable/allowable by the EPO as ISA (and/or IPEA) you can have a corresponding application that has been filed with a PPH partner office processed in an accelerated manner.
 The PPH also allows the offices involved to exploit available work results.
 Where the EPO is ISA (and/or IPEA), you can use any PCT work products from the EPO to accelerate the processing of your application before the patent offices of Australia, Canada, P.R.
 China, Colombia, Israel, Japan, Republic of Korea, Malaysia, Mexico, Peru, the Philippines, the Russian Federation, Singapore and the USA, as well as before the Eurasian Patent Office.

 For international applications claiming priority from an earlier application (national or international), the EPO acting as ISA usually issues the ISR and a written opinion within three months from its receipt of the search copy.
 However, if you choose the CNIPA as your receiving Office, the international search cannot start until you have paid the search fee directly to the EPO as the payment of the international search fee is a requirement for the transmission of the international application (search copy) to the EPO acting as ISA.